Why should you invest?

 Let’s look at a scenario of two women and their financial journey to help illustrate my point:

-At age 15, Cloe starts earning money working as a babysitter.
+At age 15, Chloe starts earning money working as a babysitter.
 She is conservative with her spending and she is able to save $1,000 annually.
-Cloe decides to invest it in the stock market where it will remain for the next 10 years with an average return of 12% per year.
-After 10 years, Cloe’s lifestyle becomes more lavish and she starts spending everything she earns partying and traveling.
+Chloe decides to invest it in the stock market where it will remain for the next 10 years with an average return of 12% per year.
+After 10 years, Chloe’s lifestyle becomes more lavish and she starts spending everything she earns partying and traveling.
 She also stops saving money.
 However, she leaves the money she has in the stock market.

 Which one of these women wound up retiring with more?